johnpatrickanders/goAlgo/readme.md

 - [ ] Sliding scale for changing array size and speed
 - [ ] Translation to different languages
 - [ ] Darkmode
+- [ ] User comments below each Algo sorted by newest
+    - [ ] Up/Downvoting like Reddit

 <!-- OLD -->